 Edvard Munch in the National Museum

-In the Munch room in the new National Museum, you will get to see 18 of Munch's most central works.
+In the Munch room in the National Museum, 18 of Munch's most important works are on view.

-In this room you'll find The Sick Child, The Scream, The Dance of Life, Ashes, Death in the Sick-room, and more.
+Here are The Sick Child, The Scream, The Dance of Life, Ashes, Death in the Sick-room, and more on display.

-You will also find Munch paintings in other rooms in the museum, placing him in a wider context.
+There are also Munch paintings in other rooms in the museum, placing him in a wider context.